The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": Introduction

 In Section IV we consider an hypotetical $3-d$ quantum Liquid (qL), in which SYK sheets are embedded, which would be a Fermi Liquid of the same bandwidth $W$, when considered in isolation(see Figure \ref{model}).
-The complex fermionic quasiparticles of the qL, close to the Fermi energy, are not well defined when the local interaction with the $0+1-d$ SYK systems is turned on.
-We show that the qL becomes a Marginal Fermi Liquid (MFL).
-Inserting the quasiparticle lifetime of the MFL in an approximate expression for the thermal conductance, Eq.(\ref{ktMFL}), provides again constancy of $\kappa$ with temperature.
+The complex fermionic quasiparticles of the qL, close to the Fermi energy become ill defined when the local interaction with the $0+1-d$ SYK systems is turned on the qL becomes a Marginal Fermi Liquid (MFL).
+Inserting the quasiparticle lifetime of the MFL in an approximate expression for the thermal conductance, Eq.(\ref{ktMFL}), provides again a subdominant contribution to $\kappa$, which is constant with temperature.
 In Section IV.B, the additional scattering rate induced by the presence of the Q-excitations is derived by means of the Fermi Golden rule, and compared to the case of the usual electron-phonon interaction.
 Competing effects produce a big drop of the exponent in the $T-$power law, with respect to the electron-phonon case.
-On the one hand incoherent scattering, in which thermalization is very effective, so that no bookkeeping for particle number and momentum is mantained, should imply higher scattering possibilities and higher scattering rates.
+On the one hand incoherent scattering, in which thermalization is very effective, so that no bookkeeping for particle number and momentum is maintained, should imply higher scattering possibilities and higher scattering rates.
 On the other hand, the very local nature of the interaction reduces the energy matrix element and the scattering rate.
 The quasiparticle inverse lifetime acquires a FL-like contribution $\sim T^2$ to be summed to the MFL scattering rate in a sort of Matthiessen's rule.
-This $ T^2$ inverse scattering rate implies a $1/T$ contribution to thermal conductivity.
-On the contrary resistivity turns out to mantain the linear $ T$ dependence as it is experimentally measured\cite{gurvitch,cohn}.
+This $ T^2$ inverse scattering rate implies a $1/T$ contribution to thermal conductivity which is however subdominant once more.
+Similarly for the resistivity contribution, which, though subdominant, turns out to maintain the experimentally measured linear $ T$ dependence\cite{gurvitch}.

 In the Appendix A, the derivation of the hydrodynamic relativistic equations used in the text is reported.